 - Sleeping arrangements are single gender only.

-- Clean and positive language is strongly encouraged.
+- Clean and positive language is expected.

 - We will not allow poor behavior from one student to diminish the group experience.